jay-bean/Rendering-Routes/README.md

 ### Screenshot of Home Page Other Shots

 ### Technical implementation details
-    * Anything you had to stop and think about before building
-    * Descriptions of particular challenges
-    * Snippets or links to see code for these

     * Deciding what we wanted the user to be able to create, update, and delete without interfering with other users climb list and routes they have created.
     * Updating a route provided for some challenges.
 Implementing the update with a hidden form, while staying on the page without a redirect/refresh, took some trial and error.

 ### Index
 * [Feature List](https://github.com/jay-bean/Rendering-Routes/wiki/feature-list)